zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 *   Common release artifacts:
     * Binary artifacts (part of the release):
         * dcld: The binary used for running a node.
-        * dclcli: The binary that allow users to interact with the network of nodes.
+        * dclcli: The binary that allows users to interact with the network of nodes.
     * The service configuration file `dcld.service`
     (either part of the release or [deployment](https://github.com/zigbee-alliance/distributed-compliance-ledger/deployment) folder).
     * where to get: